Rosemeis/hapla/README.md

 hapla eval --clusters chr{1..22} --qfile fit.K5.s42.Q --threads 8 --out residuals
 ```

-Bash and Zsh expand unquoted braces; hapla uses the resulting order as given.
+Bash and Zsh expand unquoted braces.
+Hapla uses the resulting order as given.
 For a saved list, use `--filelist prefixes.txt` with one prefix per line.
 `fatash` also accepts `--pfilelist fit.K5.s42.pfilelist`.
 Cluster and P-file
 lists must have the same order, and sample IDs must match across cluster files.